Porting Your Mortgage

-Why might you want to port your mortgage?
+Why port your mortgage?

 How does porting work?

-Will you get approved by the lender?
+Will you get approved for porting by your lender?

 Mortgage lenders can refuse to allow you to port your mortgage if you do not meet their affordability criteria.
 Since the Mortgage Market Review Rules were introduced in 2014, some banks have made their lending criteria stricter.